 3. Track Profits

 The final step in implementing video ad monetization is to track your profits.
 Whichever ad network you choose will offer some kind of reporting tools to assist with this step.
 Additionally, you can gain insights from video analytics built into a professional OVP (online video platform).
 Analytics data can help you:

 - Determine best dates and times to release content

 - Find out which devices are most popular among your audience

 This data can then be used to help you make business, funding, and content decisions moving forward.
 This is known as “actionable insights,” and it’s the main goal of an analytics platform.

 In this blog post, we’ve introduced you to online video ad monetization.
 We’ve covered the benefits of video ads, and how to get started.
 The next step?
-You’re ready to do it yourself – to launch your own video platform!
+You’re ready to do it yourself – to launch your own OTT on demand video platform!
 Advertising is driving major revenue for various OTT businesses today.
-And with the right tools, your business can be a part of that movement.
+And with the right video marketing tools, your business can be a part of that movement.

 If you’re in the market for a video platform, we hope you’ll consider Dacast’s streaming solutions.
 We include standards-compliant video advertising tools, analytics, and much more.
 Furthermore, don’t hesitate to contact our support team directly to discuss your specific needs.
 We’re here to help and can walk you through any technical questions you may have.
 We also offer a 30-day free trial of Dacast, with no credit card required.